saidzalehan/AIR-DRONE/README.md

 Download yolov3 file in https://pjreddie.com/darknet/yolo/

-- For small fps file but less accuracy download  Tiny Version ( good for drone ) Tiny Version :
+- For small fps file but less accuracy download Tiny Version ( good for drone )
 1. yolov3-tiny.cfg
 2. yolov3-tiny.weights

-- For more fps and more accuracy download Original Version ( Good for more powerful device with highest RAM and GPU ) Original Version :
+- For more fps and more accuracy download Original Version ( Good for more powerful device with highest RAM and GPU )
 1. yolov3.cfg
 2. yolov3.weights